greicianegaleoti/greicianegaleoti/README.md

 A dynamic visualization of the Corleone family, fetching data from a custom API.

 🔸 [Mafia Wisdom Generator](https://greicianegaleoti.github.io/mafia-wisdom-generator)
-Generates iconic quotes from mafia figures — styled and animated.
+Generates iconic quotes from mafia figures, styled and animated.

 🔸 [Don ToDo List](https://greicianegaleoti.github.io/don-todolist)
 A clean, themed task manager with local storage and UI effects.